derykmakgill/511/_posts/2020-01-19-ideal-block-size.md

 Until they are removed, BTC will continue to struggle growing, because [artificial limits on scaling create artificial limits on demand potential.](http://breakingsatoshi.com/2020/01/17/btc-price-cap/)

 The fork of Bitcoin that wins mass adoption will be the one that recognises that there is no ideal transaction fee and no ideal block size.
-There is only the market and economic actors in those markets.
+There is only the market and economic actors in that market.